Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

 .. attention::

-    The currency needed for ``MoneyType`` in the proposed implementation is hardcoded just for testing reasons.
+    The currency needed for ``MoneyType`` in the proposed implementation hardcoded just for testing reasons.
 In a real application, you should get the proper currency code from the repository, context or some configuration file.

 .. code-block:: yaml